 1. Mailing Notice of the availability of Solicitation Documents to Persons that have expressed an interest in the City's Procurements;

-2. Placing Notice on the Oregon Department of Administrative Services' Electronic Procurement System known as "ORPIN"(Oregon Procurement Information Network) or a successor electronic System; or from the advertisement requirement as part of a competitive bidding exemption under ORS 279C.335 and Section 5.34.820.
+2. Placing Notice on the Oregon Department of Administrative Services' Electronic Procurement System known as "ORPIN"(Oregon Procurement Information Network) or a successor electronic System; or

 3. Placing Notice on the City's Electronic Procurement System.